krgko/learning-blockchain/README.md

 This project all about learning blockchain with consensus algorithm PoW (Proof of Work)

-> If we understand this we will able to develop blockchain with any language
+> If we understand this we will able to develop blockchain with any language. **Learning purpose only !**

 ## Start App